wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

-  Set `true` to maintain the following meta data on change page and search
+  Set `true` to maintain the following meta data on change page and search:
    * selected rows
    * hidden rows